octabytes/octabytes.github.io/content/applications/crm-erp/dolibarr.md

   website: https://www.dolibarr.org/
   iframe_website: /website-iframe/applications/crm-erp/dolibarr
   dashboardImage: /images/applications/crm-erp/dolibarr/screenshot-1.jpg
-  short_description: Dolibarr ERP CRM is a modern software package to manage your company or foundation's activity
+  short_description: "Dolibarr ERP CRM is a modern software package to manage your company or foundation's activity"
-  description: It's an Open Source Software suite (written in PHP with optional JavaScript enhancements) designed for small, medium or large companies, foundations and freelancers.
+  description: "It's an Open Source Software suite (written in PHP with optional JavaScript enhancements) designed for small, medium or large companies, foundations and freelancers."
   features:
     - title: Hosting Management
       description: Dolibarr cares about hosting and server management.
 You will get the services you need.